Bryan Adams: 1980s

 In February 1985, Adams recorded the charity single "Tears Are Not Enough" as a member of The Northern Lights, an improvised supergroup that also included Anne Murray, Gordon Lightfoot, Burton Cummings, Joni Mitchell and Neil Young, and other Canadian musical artists.
 Adams wrote the lyrics and the album; the mission was to raise funds to help the 1983-85 famine in Ethiopia.
 The song was issued as a single by Columbia Records in March of that year, and reached number one on the Canadian Top 40 chart.
 It also finished number one on the year-end Canadian charts for 1985.
 The song's video also received extensive airplay on MuchMusic.
 The single went triple platinum, although independently recorded by the USA for Africa project, it was included in the full-length We Are the World album.
 In July 1985, Adams performed the song at the Live Aid concert, at the JFK Stadium in Philadelphia, in front of over 100,000 people.
 In September 1985, Adams co-wrote two tracks for Roger Daltrey's sixth solo album Under a Raging Moon: "Let Me Down Easy", originally written for Stevie Nicks, and "Rebel".
 The album was a tribute to The Who's drummer Keith Moon, who died in 1978.
 The track "Let Me Down Easy" was a Top 15 Hit on Billboard's Mainstream Rock Tracks.
 Nearly 30 years later, Adams released his own version of "Let Me Down Easy" on a 30-year anniversary version of Reckless.

 In January 1986, Adams provided the ending background vocals to the song "Don't Forget Me (When I'm Gone)" by Canadian rock band Glass Tiger for their debut album The Thin Red Line.
 It reached number one in Canada and number two in the United States.

 His follow-up album to Reckless was Into the Fire (1987), dealing with more serious subjects following "Tears Are Not Enough".
-This album contained the hit songs "Heat of the Night", which went to the top ten in both Canada and the US, and "Hearts on Fire".
+This album contained the hit songs "Heat of the Night", which went to the top ten in both Canada and the U.S., and "Hearts on Fire".

 In December 1987, Adams contributed the song "Run Rudolph Run" to the compilation album A Very Special Christmas, a charity album to benefit the Special Olympics.
 The album received an RIAA certification of 4× platinum by the Recording Industry Association of America for shipment of four million copies in the United States.
 It is ranked 19th on the list of best-selling Christmas albums in the United States.
 In 25 years, it generated $109 million in royalties for the Special Olympics.

 In May 1988, Tommy Mandel joined the Adams band as new keyboardist.

 In the summer of 1989, Adams joined artists to provide backing vocals on a re-recording of the Deep Purple hit "Smoke On The Water" in aid of victims of the 1988 Armenian earthquake.